microsoft/TemplateStudio/docs/frameworks/mvvmlight.md

 This toolkit puts a special emphasis on the "blend ability" of the created application (i.e. the ability to open and edit the user interface into Blend), including the creation of design-time data to enable the Blend users to "see something" when they work with data controls.

 You can find more out at [MVVM Light's homepage](http://www.mvvmlight.net/)

+MVVM Light also provide an [extension for Visual Studio 2017](https://marketplace.visualstudio.com/items?itemName=LaurentBugnion.MVVMLightforVS2017) that includes templates, snippets, and other resources you may find helpful.